DETAILED ACTION

 Responsive to the preceding presented Applicant amendments and consideration of the same, the rejection of claims under 35 U.S.C. §101, has been updated as presented herein above and remains applicable to the claimed invention as amended.

-Continuing on pages 6 and 7 of the Applicant’s response the Applicant presents the applied prior art of Imudia (US 9,990,803) does not teach features of the claimed invention as amended including “…wherein the set of player pools is selected from the plurality of player pools based on preferences of the identified player…”.
+Continuing on pages 7-9 of the Applicant’s response, the Applicant presents the previously applied prior art of Imudia (US 9,990,803) does not anticipate features of the claimed invention as amended including “…wherein the set of player preferences includes a list of other players…”.

 In view of the preceding the rejection of claims is respectfully maintained as presented herein above.